prinx/txtconnect-php/README.md

 For example, the number +233242424242 can be passed as:

 - 024 24 24 242
-- 024 24 24      242 // Any space will be removed.
-You don't need to care about it
 - 233(0)24 24 24 242
 - 0 24 24-24-242
 - 024 2424 242